peterldowns/peterdowns.com/md/mid-year-update.md

 to point to a project I worked on entirely by myself.
 There are too many to thank but each of my coworkers has helped me grow as a programmer and as a person.
 If you're reading this: thank you!

+I'd also like to mention that the most interesting part of this experience by far has been seeing what it's like for a startup to get acquired.
+My intuition tells me that no two acquisitions are the same, but this one has been exciting.
+Sure, it's been frustrating in some ways, but on the whole I consider it a success.
+The topic deserves its own post; maybe I'll publish one soon?